Going Up to the Mountain – Jeremiah 31

 For out of Zion shall go forth the law,

 and the word of the Lord from Jerusalem.
-Isaiah 2:2-3 ESV
+Isaiah 2:2-3 (ESV

 I have traveled to this land one time in my life and seen the bounty and blessings that the Lord has bestowed on it.
 It was inspirational to look up at the stars on a clear night from the shores of the Sea of Galilee and realize that the One who put them there likely also walked on this very ground.

-What really sticks in my memory from the visit, though, was the excitement some of my fellow travelers experienced as the plane was getting ready to land there.
+What really sticks in my memory from the visit, though, was the excitement some of my fellow travelers experienced as the plane was getting ready to land.
 They were bouncing up and down a bit on their seats, just like little kids about to go to an amusement park.
-Although they had been there several times before, to them, this land bore the unique stamp of God, and in their minds, they were about to set foot into His holy presence.
+Although they had been there several times before, to them, this land bore the unique stamp of God, and in their minds, they were about to set foot in His holy presence.
 They were alive and ready to learn more about His light, His love, and His ways.
 They desired to walk closer to Him and His paths.

 Reflection